 - Bipolar disorder

 There are several benefits of IPSRT, as a person may never realize just how much minor disruptions in their daily rhythm can result in increased symptoms of mania, bipolar, or depression.
-Additionally, IPSRT can help clients recognize how the actions of others harm them, possibly allowing them to identify signs of a toxic relationship.
+Additionally, IPSRT can help clients recognize how the actions of others harm them, possibly allowing them to identify what changes they need to make in their interpersonal relationships.

 Benefits of IPSRT include: